yearningsolearning/finalproject/README.md

   **1.AGRIMA:** DESIGNING AND EXECUTING FRONT END OF subject.html, admin_subjects.html, adminsign.html BACKEND for connecting adminsign.html and subject_descriptions.html.

-  **2.SANSKRITI:** DESIGNING AND EXECUTING FRONT END OF home.html,sign.html,loginhello.html, BACKEND for connecting home.html AND sign.html ,Database Hosting.
+  **2.SANSKRITI:** DESIGNING AND EXECUTING FRONT END OF home.html,sign.html,loginhello.html, BACKEND for connecting home.html and sign.html AND sign.html and loginhello.html ,Database Hosting.

   **3.PRATISTHA:** DESIGNING AND EXECUTING FRONT END OF subject_description.html,BACKEND FOR Userlogin page and User's subject page AND user's subject page and user's subject_descriptions page